 Make a List of Your Most Compelling Assets

 Make sure that you qualify for a job by listing 8-10 of your most compelling assets.
 Think in terms of strengths which have led to even minor successes in school projects, volunteer work, campus leadership, internships, and jobs.
-This will be useful when preparing your cover letter, and for interviews.
+This will be useful when preparing your cover letter, and in getting ready for interviews.

 Review the Job Requirements

 Review the requirements for the job you are interested in and compile a list of what seem to be the top qualifications.
-If you possess less than half of the desired qualifications, you are probably better off moving on to other more practical options.
+If you possess fewer than half of the desired qualifications, you are probably better off moving on to other more practical options.
 An exception to this guideline would be an extremely attractive position, or a very appealing company, as there is the possibility that they would consider you for some other job when they see your application.

 Set a Goal for Job Applications Each Week